 Students have the ability to grant “Guest Account” access to their University of Arizona UAccess accounts.
 The Guest Account can be utilized by student authorized individuals to view select student information, potentially including course schedules, financial aid disbursements, final course grades, and also provides the ability for guests to pay student tuition bills.
-For more information on the UAccess Guest Account, please see: https://it.arizona.edu/documentation/uaccess-student-guest-manager
+For more information please visit Information Techonology - UAccess Student Guest Manager.

 Student judicial records, containing information surrounding suspected violations of the Student Code of Conduct, are protected by FERPA.
 The Dean of Student’s office will only release information contained in University judicial records under the following conditions: